mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Creating a simple story using event handlers.

 **Thoughts**:I had this weird idea of making a silly game using every tools of JavaScript I learnt so far.
 It will look pointless from user's point of view, but it should help me get better of JavaScript.

+### Day 15: June 25, 2019

+**Today's Progress**: Almost finished creating the intro stage of the game.

+**Thoughts**: I created another project called the JS Dojo which is a storytelling game where the player have to select the right answer to procced the story.
+The best part I did is creating a small problom for myself and actually solved on my own.
+The problem itself is too trival, but I liked how I managed to handle it on my own.